fp-cybrilla/fp-cybrilla.github.io/content/payments/payments-via-Netbanking-UPI.md

 Key considerations regarding the usage and validity of the `token_url` include:
   - Each `token_url` is designed for single-use only.
 If an attempt to complete the payment using a `token_url` fails, it is recommended to generate a new payment and obtain a fresh URL.
   - It's important to note that a `token_url` has a validity period of 15 minutes.
 After this timeframe, the URL will expire and will throw "Invalid token" error.
+  - For `ONDC` as provider, please ensure that the order is `confirmed` before the payment `token_url` is utilised.

 ####  Notifying the Payment Status:

 Once a payment is completed, FP provides notification of the payment status as follows:
 - FP will post the payment status to the `payment_postback_url` provided.
 This allows you to receive real-time updates on the payment status, so that the Investor can be notified accordingly.
-- Payment status can be fetched either by using the [FPDocs, Events](https://fintechprimitives.com/docs/api/#events-early-access) or by subscribing to the [Webhook notifications](/#webhook-notifications-early-access)
+- Payment status can be fetched either by using the [FPDocs, Events](https://fintechprimitives.com/docs/api/#events) or by subscribing to the [Webhook notifications](/#webhook-notifications)

 ### **Payment States**